© Dec 2006 Paul Cooijmans

 (It is assumed in this article that the reader already knows what a correlation is.)

 It is often said, typically in a warning manner, that a correlation does not imply a causal relation.
-Provided no dishonest manipulation or fraud takes place in selecting the data on which the correlation is based however, this well-meant advice is wrong.
+This well-meant advice, however, is wrong.

 Any correlation implies a causal relation, with a probability inversely proportional to its significance.

-For clarity: A correlation as meant here is not zero, as the value of zero denotes the ABSENCE of correlation.
-The significance of a correlation is the probability of that correlation resulting from mere coincidence if the true correlation were zero.
+For clarity: A correlation as meant here is not zero, as the value of zero denotes the absence of correlation.
+The significance of a correlation, typically reported as a p value, is the probability of that correlation resulting from chance (coincidence) if the true correlation were zero.

-In other words, the significance is the probability that the correlation does NOT imply a causal relation, and [1 - significance] is the probability that it does.
+In other words, p value is the probability that the correlation does not imply a causal relation, and [1 - p value] is the probability it does.

-Then to the nature and direction of the causality; If a correlation exists between A and B, at least one of the following explanations applies:
+Then on to the nature and direction of the causality; if a correlation exists between A and B, at least one of the following explanations applies:

-It is of course the latter explanation, the common cause, that is often overlooked, and that may be what some people are really trying to say with "Correlation does not imply causality".
+It is the latter explanation, the common cause, that is often overlooked, and that may be what some people are really trying to say with "correlation does not imply causality".
 But a common cause is a cause nevertheless, so there is causality after all.
-There can be no correlation without causality, except for by chance as reflected in the correlation's significance.
+There can be no correlation without causality, except for by chance (coincidence) as reflected in the correlation's significance.

 Exactly which variable is a cause, and through which mechanism it works, can be found out and proven by studying all intercorrelations between a broader set of variables, by logical thinking, or by other non-statistical methods like experiment.